You are here

 Reporting Policies & Procedures

-The IRB-HSBS adopted the reporting guidelines and timetables described on the IRBMED website (see References & Resources below).
+The IRB-HSBS follows the guidelines and timetables described under References & Resources below.

 Federal regulations and university policy require investigators to report promptly to the IRB certain events, incidents, and/or information.

 AEs are events that involve physical, social, economic, or psychological harm to subjects; or indicate the possibility of harm to others.
 For research reviewed by the IRB-HSBS, an example of an AE would be a study involving questions or procedures that caused subjects to become upset to a degree unanticipated by the study team.
 The study team files an AE with the IRB to report the possible psychological harm to the subjects.
 Due to the unexpectedness of the subjects' reaction, the IRB may determine this to be an "unanticipated problem."

 The University of Michigan uses the term "ORIO" to cover multiple types of events associated with a human subjects study, including:

 - Accidents/incidents involving subjects, data/specimens, or U-M facilities

 - Protocol deviations or violations, whether deliberate or accidental

 - Audits, reports, or letters from federal oversight agencies

 Most of the incidents reportable to the IRB-HSBS are ORIOs.
 An example of an ORIO would be a data breach as the result of a lost or stolen laptop, or system hacking.
 The study team files an ORIO with the IRB to report this event as “Accident/incidents involving subjects, data/specimens, or U-M facilities.”
 In an event where the study team deliberately or accidently breached confidentiality (e.g., mailed identifiable psychological or blood test results to the wrong participant), this would be reported as a protocol deviation.

 An “unanticipated problem” is an event, occurrence, incident, experience, information or outcome that is: